Select Page

 Key points for pediatric vascular access cases

-Our clinicians are VA-BC certified, skill tested, and verified bi-annually in accordance with our proprietary competencies.
+Our clinicians are VA-BC certified, skill tested, and verified semi-annually in accordance with our proprietary competencies.

 Learn more about all